ageller/ShinyLinkageAnalysis/README.md

 A Shiny app to investigate Pearson's correlations in biometric data.

 ## Installing as a package (recommended)
-This app, and it's dependencies, can installed as a package using [remotes](https://github.com/r-lib/remotes) with the following commands within a R session:
+This app, and it's dependencies, can be installed as a package using [remotes](https://github.com/r-lib/remotes) with the following command within a R session:
 ```
 > remotes::install_github("ageller/ShinyLinkageAnalysis")
 ```